michaelmendoza/node-studio/README.md

-# image-nodes
+# NodeStudio

 A library for visual programming of image-processing algorithms on dicom images.
-Still in development ... functional version expected to up by Aug 30th.
+Still in development ...

+Frontend javascript code located in nodestudiojs

+Backend python server code located in nodestudio